c1jb/c1jb/README.md

 CSC 225 Intro to Computer Organization

--Studied computer architecture of the LC3, wrote programs in Assembly, and ended with introduction to C
+-Studied computer architecture of the RISC-V, wrote programs in Assembly, and ended with introduction to C

 CSC 348 Discrete Structures